-Loyola University Chicago School of Law hosts its annual Patent Law Interview Program in early August in Chicago, Illinois.
+Loyola University Chicago School of Law hosts its annual Patent Law Interview Program in late July or early August in Chicago, Illinois.
 Notre Dame Law School participates each year.
 This is the premier nationwide interview program targeting patent law employers, rising 2L and 3L students, and students in Intellectual Property LLM programs.
 Employers from around the country participate – it is not limited to Midwest employers.

 For more information on the program, please refer to the Loyola Patent Program website.

 The Equal Justice Works annual Conference and Career Fair is the largest national public interest career fair in the country.
 More than 1,200 students and recent graduates from 165 law schools attend for two days of interviews, workshops, networking and other career opportunities with public interest employers, government employers, and non-profit organizations.